 A yearly publication of lively and open discussion on themes pertinent to German Studies.

-Lecturers in German at Edinburgh choose the theme of each issue and take turns as editors, normally teamed up with a co-editor from another institution.
-Editors can thus showcase their particular research interests in their volume.
-Edinburgh staff have also regularly contributed to volumes edited by colleagues.
+Lecturers in German at Edinburgh choose the theme of each issue and took turns as editors, normally teamed up with a co-editor from another institution.
+They also regularly contributed to volumes edited by colleagues.

 Edinburgh German Yearbook 12